Aluminium Extrusion: What is involved in the process?

-Once the die has been created, aluminium is then heated to a temperature between 350-500°C and pushed through the die to create the desired shape using either a high-pressure ram or hydraulic press.
+Once the die has been created, aluminium is then heated to a temperature between 350-500°C. The metal is pushed through the die using either a high-pressure ram or hydraulic press.
 The malleable properties of aluminium allow for it to be moulded excessively without any breakage or damage to the metal during the aluminium extrusion process, to the extent that when pushed through the die the aluminium can be stretched to lengths of beyond 40 metres.
 Whilst passing through the die, the aluminium is moulded into shape to become a piece of its own that can be joined to other corresponding pieces and added to the structure you are working on.

 Fabrication and finish

-If required, the fabrication and finish stage can involve several processes including punching, CNC machining, brushing, cutting to length, drilling, tapping or forming – all depending on the needs of the client.
-This method is done through a very precise system to ensure that all finished products are fully functioning and ready to be used by our customers.
+If required, the fabrication and finish stage can involve several processes including punching, CNC machining, brushing, cutting to length, drilling, tapping or forming.
+This all depends on the needs of the client.
+This method is done through a very precise system to ensure that all finished products are fully functioning.

 Here at Love Aluminium, we are aluminium extrusion suppliers able to offer all of the above services.
 Why not contact us today to discuss your project specifications and requirements to see how we can help you?
 Whatever aluminium project it is that needs working on, we are bound to have a service to suit your needs.